Open vaults. Keep what you like. Ship the real merch when you are ready.

 The fairness engine decides the item.
 The animation shows the recorded result.

-Can MerchVault change my item after the open?
+Can GoatVaults change my item after the open?

 The award record and proof stay separate from sourcing.
 If fulfillment has a problem, support handles the order path without rewriting the roll.